Day 1: Santiago de Chile Airport – Calama / San Pedro de Atacama.

 End of EcoChile Services.

-* Please note that international and domestic flights are not included in this price.
+* Price based on double occupancy.
+Please note that international and domestic flights are not included in this price.

 The semi-private tours in this itinerary are personalized, high quality small group tours with a maximum of 10 people on each outing.
 The tour will be led by a bilingual guide (Spanish/English).

 Meals as mentioned on the Itinerary: